wavemaker/docs/learn/how-tos/dynamic-data-table-edit.md

 ![before_row_deletedynamic.png](/learn/assets/before_row_deletedynamic.png)

 4. Add the below code.
-Here `svDeleteEmployee` is the webservice variable that is bound to DELETE API and `RequestBody` is the name of the body parameter and `row.empId` is the path parameter.
+Here `svDeleteEmployee` is the web service variable that is bound to DELETE API,  `RequestBody` is the name of the body parameter, and `row.empId` is the path parameter.

 ```javascript
 Page.employeeTable1Beforerowdelete = function($event, widget, row, options) {